Topical Cinnamon – A Home Acne Remedy That Actually Works

 The extract “showed antityrosinase activity” and was able to reduce the formation of insoluble flakes of melanin, AKA, the hyperpigmentation itself.
 The effect was mostly attributed to the cinnamaldehyde and the eugenol.

-With cinnamon, however, a real skin-enriching power was being observed in practise, for decades before the studies rolled in.
+This doesn’t always happen, as the lemon juice crew claimed that it could soothe the skin; the acidity and psolaren compounds mean that the opposite is true.
+With cinnamon, however, a real skin-enhancing power was observed by home users for decades before the studies rolled in.
 This proves that hard data isn’t the be all and end all for acne.

 If you notice benefits from a random topical treatment, whether it’s pomegranate juice or a banana peel, stick to it!
 Don’t let some mumbling science guru deter you.